jostrm/azure-enterprise-scale-ml/README.md

 |2022-08  |ESML infra (IaC)|Bicep now support yaml as well|-|
 |2022-10  |ESML MLOps |ESML MLOps v3 advanced mode, support for Spark steps ( Databricks notebooks / DatabrickStep )|-|

-# TEMPLATES for PIPELINES (TRAINING & INFERENCE pipelines) is 1 of 5 template types in ESML:
+# TEMPLATES for PIPELINES
+TRAINING & INFERENCE pipelines is 1 of 5 template types in ESML AIFactory that accelerates for the end-user.
+- 0.1% percentage of the code to write, to go from R&D process, to productional Pipelines:

 ![](./esml/images/23_esml_pipeline_overview_intro.png)

 # THE Challenge